How to use ucat and ucat_sps

 Adapting ucat to your workflow

-The easiest way to adapt ucat to your workflow is by using a customized config file.
+The easiest way to adapt ucat or ucat_sps to your workflow is by using a customized config file.
 Check out all the different parameters and their description in galsbi.ucat.config.common or checkout GalSBI: Overview of the galaxy population model.
+Similarly, check out the parameters for the stellar population synthesis version in galsbi.ucat_sps.config.common_sps or GalSBI-SPS: Overview of the galaxy population model.
 If you require new features, writing a new plugin is straightforward.
 A template plugin is shown below

 new_plugin.py